cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           ColVec Fsolve(Func<ColVec, ColVec> fun, ColVec x0, Solvers.Set options = null)
           ColVec Fsolve(Func<double[], double[]> fun, ColVec x0, Solvers.Set options = null)
    Parameters:
-      | fun:  The nonlinear function whose root is to be computed.
+       The nonlinear function whose root is to be computed.
 The function can take a double or complex scalar or array values as input and return a scaler or complex or array values.
-      | x0:  The initial guess for the root of the function.
+       The initial guess for the root of the function.
-      | options:  Optional.
+       Optional.
 Solver settings that specify parameters such as tolerance, maximum iterations, or other configurations.
 Defaults to null if not provided.
    Returns:
        The computed root or root(s) of the nonlinear equations.
    Example: